Myths About Quitting Smoking

 Many believe that quitting cold turkey is the best way to quit, or that nicotine replacement therapy is as harmful and addictive as smoking.
 We want to give you the real facts about quitting smoking and the truth about nicotine replacement therapy because quitting is hard enough and having the right information can help you.

 Quitting smoking at any age brings health benefits and the benefits start the day you stop!
-After just 5 years, the risk of a heart attack falls to about half that of someone who still smokes and after 15 years, the risk of heart disease becomes nearly the same as someone who has never smoked before!
+After only a year, the risk of a heart disease falls to about half that of someone who is still smoking, and after 15 years, your risk of a heart attack falls to the same as someone who has never smoked.

 Find out what the other health benefits of quitting smoking are.

 Myth 2: I Shouldn’t Quit Smoking Because I Will Put on Weight

 It’s not unusual to put on a little weight when you first give up smoking but stopping smoking is one of the best things you can do for your health.
 Smoking can suppress your appetite, so it may make you feel less hungry.
 However, nicotine replacement therapy can relieve cravings and may help you control your weight when you stop smoking.